 - For those who are enthusiastic about bold combinations of tradition and modernity, the offer also includes tints from the Never Ending Impressions palette presented below.
 Pine wood is used in the templet, but the colours are available on any other wood species.

 - A novelty in the assortment are metallic colours, which are gaining increasing popularity among those who want to combine industrial design with the unique properties of woodwork.
 Pine wood is used in the templet, but the colours are available on any other wood species.

 - Meeting the expectations of customers who dream of an organic product, and at the same time want to ensure a certain neutrality of the design of their interiors, will provide woodwork in covering coatings.
 RAL colours are available, as well as NCS and Farrow & Ball pallets.

 The above pallets are not limitation.
 To meet the expectations of customers, MS Windows and Doors specialists are ready to make joinery in the chosen colour.
-An experienced team, in cooperation with the best specialists in the varnishing industry, will be happy to undertake the selection of an appropriate recipe.
+An experienced team, in cooperation with the best specialists in the paint industry, will gladly undertake the task of choosing the right recipe.